Estimated reading time: 7 minutes

 Temperature needs of crested geckos

-Crested geckos live in a tropical environment but can’t tolerate temperatures that are too high or too low.
-A good temperature for a crested gecko during the day ranges from 72 to 78 °F (22 to 25 °C).
-At night, the temperature can be lower, ranging between 69 and 74 °F (20 to 23 °C).
+Crested geckos live in a tropical environment but can’t tolerate temperatures too high or too low.
+A suitable temperature for a crested gecko during the day ranges from 72 to 78 °F (22 to 25 °C).
+At night, the temperature can be lower, running between 69 and 74 °F (20 to 23 °C).

-Temperatures should never exceed 85 degrees Fahrenheit (29 degrees Celsius) unless your crested gecko has the ability to retreat to a much cooler area in the terrarium.
+Temperatures should never exceed 85 degrees Fahrenheit (29 degrees Celsius) unless your crested gecko can retreat to a much cooler area in the terrarium.
 If they’re not able to do this, your crestie will suffer from overheating.

 Temperature needs of bearded dragons

 Bearded dragons live in a hot environment and need a natural temperature gradient with a hot basking spot that’s between 100 and 110 °F (38 to 49 °C) and a cooler place that’s between 75 and 85 °F (24 to 29 °C).
-At night, the basking light should be turned off and a night heat lamp or ceramic heat emitter can be used.
+At night, you should turn off the basking light and you can use a night heat lamp or ceramic heat emitter.
 The temperature at night should be between 66 and 75 °F (18 to 24 °C).

 Humidity: Crested Gecko vs Bearded Dragon